 Grant is an experienced commercial litigator who has an outstanding record of success in contested litigation, including defending Australian Competition and Consumer Commission (ACCC) proceedings, Australian Securities and Investments Commission (ASIC) proceedings, and substantial civil and class action claims.

-Chambers Asia-Pacific has described Grant as “an exceptional lawyer for ‘bet the farm’ litigation” and “a very clever, practical and commercial lawyer who will do everything he can to get his client the outcome they need”.
+Chambers has described Grant as “an exceptional lawyer for ‘bet the farm’ litigation” and “a very clever, practical and commercial lawyer who will do everything he can to get his client the outcome they need”.

 Grant regularly advises clients in relation to anti bribery and corruption issues.
-Chambers described him as “a heavy hitter in this space”, Asia Pacific Legal 500 describes him as “Stellar” and Who’s Who Legal describes him as “a leading light in the Australian market who brings calmness and knowledge to investigations, anti-bribery and corruption proceedings, and has an impressive understanding of commercial issues and solutions”.
+Chambers describes him as “a heavy hitter in this space”, Legal 500 describes him as “Stellar” and Who’s Who Legal describes him as “a leading light in the Australian market who brings calmness and knowledge to investigations, anti-bribery and corruption proceedings, and has an impressive understanding of commercial issues and solutions”.
 He is ranked by Chambers as a Band 1 Individual and heads the firm’s Chambers Band 1 Australian anti bribery and corruption practice.

 Grant is an accredited mediator under the National Mediation Accreditation System.
 He trained as a mediator at the Harvard Negotiation Institute and the Resolution Institute.